 fiction and part documentary.

 Incidentally, the museum apparently knows that it is rather unknown.
 There is surprisingly little parking space for cars in front of the complex.
-When it was built in 1907, the rush was apparently so great that a tram was built especially to bring the many visitors to the fort.
+When it was built in 1907, the rush was apparently so great that a tram was built to bring the many visitors to the fort.
 The thing is now history and has disappeared, because today we all have our own means of transport.

 Two weeks ago we finally made the little journey of three hours to see it.
-Unfortunately on the same day the train drivers went on strike, so the streets were full.
+Unfortunately on the same day the train drivers went on strike, so the highways were full.
 (Don't believe all the legends about the 'perfect' German train system.)
-In addition, someone probably decided that every freeway and every bridge on our route had to be repaired at the same time.
+In addition, someone probably decided that every highway and every bridge on our route had to be repaired at the same time.
 Literally, no joke.
 Of the 260 km I drove about 30 km through construction sites and narrowed highways.
 And back...

 Nevertheless, it was the right day because the weather was perfect and there were only a few visitors to the museum.
 Ideal for taking pictures.